Frequently Asked Questions

 Do you deliver every image you capture?

-I eliminate test shots, duplicate images, failed focus photos, bad expressions and other images that may dilute the overall impact of your delivered gallery of images.
+I eliminate test shots, duplicate images, failed focus photos, bad expressions and other images that may dilute the overall impact of your delivered gallery.
 You may trust in my expertise to only deliver the most stunning photos that showcase the very best moments from your day.

 Do you correct every image in our delivered Digital Downloads?